Over $1 Billion Won for Our Clients

 Common Semi-Truck Accident Injuries

-Because commercial trucks can weigh up to 80,000 pounds, even a low-speed crash can cause severe or permanent injuries.
+Because commercial trucks can weigh up to 80,000 pounds, even a low-speed crash can cause catastrophic injuries.
 Victims of semi-truck accidents in Bristol County often suffer from:

 Victims of these injuries may be entitled to compensation for medical expenses, lost income, pain and suffering, and other losses.
 At Decof, Mega & Quinn, P.C., our attorneys work closely with medical experts and accident reconstruction specialists to calculate the full value of your claim.